The Best Juicers of 2020

 The Mooka and the BELLA did quite a bit better than the Omega at juicing carrots, yielding about 20 mL more juice, while the Aicok did about the same.

 Earning one of the lowest scores of the entire group when it came to hard produce, the Tribest Slowstar delivered a thoroughly disappointing performance that earned it a 2 out of 10.
 It only yielded 80 mL of carrot juice in our assessment and didn't do much better with sweet potatoes.
-It also yielded the least amount of beet juice out of any product we have tried so far, only generating 130 mL of liquid that had a non-trivial amount of foam and pulp.
+It also yielded the least amount of beet juice out of any product we have tried so far, only generating 130 mL of liquid with a non-trivial amount of foam and pulp.

 Outperforming the rest of the other products by a non-trivial margin, the Omega Nutrition Center claimed the top spot when it came to juicing leafy greens, meriting an 8 out of 10.
-This product did a phenomenal job at juicing wheatgrass and spinach — some of the hardest produce to juice — yielding far more juice than essentially every other appliance in the review.
+This product did a phenomenal job at juicing wheatgrass and spinach — some of the hardest veggies to juice — yielding far more juice than essentially every other appliance in the review.

 Unfortunately, the Nutrition Center didn't carry this performance into our kale juicing competition, generating slightly less kale juice than the group average.